 By performing an ultrasound test on your liver each year, or sometimes as often as every six months, your doctor will be better able to detect liver cancer.

-While some people believe that certain herbs can aid liver health, the states that there are no proven alternative supplements or therapies for treating hepatitis C.
+While some people believe that certain herbs can aid liver health, the

 The Mayo Clinic has identified some lifestyle changes you can make to help improve your health during your treatment for hepatitis C. They suggest that you: